salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

    iqtree -s ${FILE}.f11.msa -m JC+F -bb 1000
    ```

 4. For comparison purposes, you will also built a tree based on a protein sequence aligment of the Receptor Binding Domain (RBD) of Spike.
-This poorly conserved across Sarbecoviruses region is part of the protein Spike and is the domain that binds ACE2 receptors to entry into human cells:
+This poorly conserved across sarbecoviruses region is part of the protein Spike and is the domain that binds ACE2 receptors to entry into human cells:

 + To trim down Sarbecovirues sequences to the RBD neighborhood using a `Python` script: